Think of some of the greatest pairs in history.

 Pro tip: If you want more users clicking on your ad, it can mean as simple as increasing your ad budget, which will help increase your ad impressions.

-New followers is an important measure of how people perceive your brand - while you cannot directly attribute your ad campaign to new followers added to your LinkedIn page, there is certainly a correlation.
+New followers metric is an important measure of how people perceive your brand—while you cannot directly attribute your ad campaign to new followers added to your LinkedIn page’s total followers count, there is certainly a correlation.

-For example, say, one of the LinkedIn users sees your ad but does not click on it; instead they search for your company page and end up following it.
+For example, say a LinkedIn user sees your ad but does not click on it; instead, they search for your company page and end up following it.
 Even though it was the ad responsible for the new follower, there is no way to track it.

 A simple workaround is attributing all new followers to your company page to the LinkedIn ad during your campaign period.